officiallysingh/spring-boot-spark-kubernetes/spark-job-commons/README.md

 #### JDBC Connector
 To read and write to JDBC database tables in batch and streaming mode.
 Refer to [JdbcConnector.java](src/main/java/com/ksoot/spark/common/connector/JdbcConnector.java) for details.
-It can be customized with the following configurations.
+Expects to be provided with basic database connection configurations along with few customization parameters as follows.
 Refer to [JdbcOptions.java](src/main/java/com/ksoot/spark/common/config/properties/JdbcOptions.java) for details on available configuration options.
 ```yaml
 ksoot:
   connector: